Foggyssad/DND-Helper/README.md

 1. **Multiple Characters**: Introduce new functionality of handling and editing not one but multiple characters.
 2. **Creation of new windows**: Creating the new subclass for parant class `Window` for each new window.
 3. **Creation of new GUI elements**: By adding the additional subclass into the `GUIComponent` class and new respective method into `GUIFactory` class, the new element could be added.
 4. **Creation of additional characteristics**: Can be done through adding characteristic into CharacterBuilder class.
-5. **Optimization and Performance**: Probably after course work, I'll rewrite ksm-engine to other programming language, such as, `Rust` or `C#`, to make backend part as fast as possible.